IOTPaySDK/IOTPay-iOS/README.md

 ### 2.3 Event Flow and Options
 <br />
 IOTPay provide two options for the payment, "Recuring Purchase" and "Simple Purchase".
-Please choose the one based on your needs, or incloud both and let user choose pick their options.<br />
+Please choose the one based on your needs.<br />

 ### Option A, "Simple Purchase":
 This is a simpler solution, that users should enter their card info each time for the purchase.